 “We must consider the changing behaviors and desires of collectors and the abundant amount of available numismatic education on the internet that wasn’t an option 50 years ago.
 Our one-year sabbatical on competitive exhibits will give us time to explore changes or alternatives that might deliver a greater return," said Shepherd.

-“The motto of the Central States Numismatic Society is Building Collector Community, and evaluation of our exhibit area to determine what changes need to be made to align with those goals, and the Newman Numismatic Portal symposium, are examples of innovative planning to bring numismatic education to a wider audience,” explained Ernst.
+“The motto of the Central States Numismatic Society is ‘Building Collector Community,’ and evaluation of our exhibit area to determine what changes need to be made to align with those goals, and the NNP Symposium, are examples of innovative planning to bring numismatic education to a wider audience,” explained Ernst.
+Len Augsburger, NNP Project Coordinator, and Lianna Spurrier, who produces the NNP Symposium on behalf of the NNP, plan to host and livestream six presentations per day during the 2023 CSNS convention.
+Some sessions may feature material previously shared in an exhibit format, and Newman Portal invites all potential speakers or exhibitors to contact NNPCurator@wustl.edu for further information.

-Washington University Libraries Project Coordinator Len Augsburger is looking to have six speakers a day at the symposium sessions during the 2023 CSNS convention.
-Some of the programs may include award-winning numismatic exhibitors, and all collectors are invited to apply to NNP to share their exhibits in a symposium presentation.
-Here is the link to apply: nnpsymposium.org/for-presenters/?utm_source=coinweek&utm_medium=ad&utm_campaign=coinweek.

 “On behalf of the CSNS Board, we appreciate your understanding as we try to align our convention education programming with our overall convention goals of being bigger, better, safer and friendlier,” said Ernst.

-“The symposium is one way for the hobby to do innovative planning to bring numismatic education to a wider audience,” he added.
+“The NNP Symposium is one way for the hobby to do innovative planning to bring numismatic education to a wider audience,” he added.

 The Newman Numismatic Portal (nnp.wustl.edu) is located at Washington University in St. Louis, Missouri and funded by the Eric P. Newman Numismatic Education Society.
-The NNP is dedicated to becoming the primary and most comprehensive resource for numismatic research and reference material, initially concentrating on U.S. coinage and currency.
+The NNP is dedicated to becoming the most comprehensive online resource for numismatic research and reference material, with a particular focus on American coinage and currency.
+Launched in 2016, the site now includes over 50,000 documents, representing 5 million pages of scanned and electronically acquired content.

+The NNP Symposium hosted its inaugural event in 2020, followed by four additional events in 2021 and 2022.
+While all previous events have been entirely virtual, the partnership with CSNS will enable them to reach a new audience and expand the outreach of the NNP Symposium, and the NNP as a whole.
+More information about past Symposia can be found at nnpsymposium.org, and further information about the CSNS partnership will be added in December.

 The CSNS 2023 convention will be conducted April 27-29 at the Schaumburg Renaissance Hotel and Convention Center, 1551 North Thoreau Drive, in the Chicago suburb of Schaumburg, Illinois.
 The 2023 PNG Day will be held there on April 26.